Kingdom of Kubang Pasu Darul Qiyam: The King of Kubang Pasu

 Upon the return of Sultan Ahmad Tajuddin from his exile in Malacca, he rewarded Tunku Anum with 24 districts from Jitra to Sendawa, which became the kingdom of Kubang Pasu.
 Pulau Pisang near Jitra was made the capital of the new kingdom.
 He ascended the throne in 1839 and bestowed the honorific title of Darul Qiyam "the sovereign state" to the kingdom.

-Kubang Pasu prospered during his rule; several development projects were implemeted, including a court, a fort, a prison, religious schools and land office.
+Kubang Pasu prospered during his rule; several development projects were implemented, including a court, a fort, a prison, religious schools and land office.
 The area also became a centre of trading and rice growing.
 He also ordered the construction of local factories to develop the textile industry (now known as Pulau Kain) and also improved the irrigation system of the local river, presently known as Sungai Tunku Anum (Tunku Anum River).
 Land titles made during this era also bore the seal of Kubang Pasu.